 In 2021, a study by Cambridge University determined that bitcoin (at 121 terawatt-hours per year) used more electricity than Argentina (at 121TWh) and the Netherlands (109TWh).

-In 2021, limited successes of some games, such as Axie Infinity during the COVID-19 pandemic, and corporate plans towards metaverse content, refueled interest in the area of GameFi.
-Several major publishers, including Ubisoft, Electronic Arts, and Take Two Interactive, have stated that blockchain and NFT-based games are under serious consideration for their companies in the future.
+In 2021, the limited successes of some games, such as Axie Infinity, during the COVID-19 pandemic and corporate plans towards metaverse content, refueled interest in the area of GameFi.
+Several major publishers stated that blockchain and NFT-based games were under consideration.

 As of January 30, 2022, Beijing and Shanghai are among the cities designated by China to trial blockchain applications.

-In 2022, the United States amended the Uniform Commercial Code (UCC), introducing Article 12, which establishes "controllable electronic records" (CERs) as a new category of personal property to address legal uncertainties for cryptocurrencies.
+In 2022 the United States introduced Article 12 of the Uniform Commercial Code (UCC) that establishes "controllable electronic records" (CERs) as a new category of personal property.

 In Sept, 2022, Ethereum converted from proof-of-work to proof-of-stake.

-The World Economic Forum estimated that by 2025, 10% of the world's GDP would be stored on blockchain related technology.
+It was estimated by the World Economic Forum that by 2025, 10% of the world's GDP would be stored on blockchain related technology.

 Bill Gates an American businessman and philanthropist revolutionized personal computing...